 Settlers spontaneously thinned the vast numbers of these animals down following their arrival.
 The settlers not only took over the elk habitat but also hunted it down uncontrollably.

 The eastern elk were not very shy of humans.
 Therefore, when settlers moved into the elk range, the animals remained in their habitats.
 The herds did not leave their feeding grounds even though people had settled there.
 This made them quickly targeted and hunted for various reasons.

-The Tule shrew is a small mammal that became extinct even before it was fully discovered.
-Very little is known about this animal as scientists never got the chance to describe it fully whilst it was still alive.
+The Tule shrew is a small mammal that became extinct before it was fully discovered.
+Very little is known about this animal as scientists never got the chance to describe it fully while it was still alive.
 The Tule shrew formally inhabited the salt marsh areas on the western coast of Baja California.

 Attempts to rediscover the tule shrew failed, and it was considered extinct.
 The tule shrew is a mammal that was confined to salt marsh areas.
 The real estate developments in El Socorro are thought to have primarily contributed to the extinction of the tule shrew.

 The Barbados raccoon has a dark gray coat with an ocher tint on its neck and shoulders.
 In 1996, it was classified as an extinct species by the IUCN.
 The final sighting of the Barbados raccoon occurred in 1964.